 As John Mbiti summarizes, the “Zamani is not limited to what in English is called the past.… Zamani overlaps with [the] Sasha and the two are not separable.
 [The] Sasha feeds or disappears into [the] Zamani.
 But before events become incorporated into the Zamani, they have to become realized or actualized within the Sasha dimension.
 When this has taken place, the events “move” backwards from the Sasha into the Zamani….[which] is the final storehouse for all phenomena and events, the ocean of time in which everything becomes absorbed into a reality that is neither after nor before.”
 (African Religions and Philosophy, 22)

-I started TZR on Saturday, February 1, 2014.
+I started TZR on Saturday, 1 February 2014.
 At the time, I had been contributing to the collective blog of Loyola University Chicago’s History Graduate Student Association, titled The Lakefront Historian, but I wanted to embark on my own project.
 I chose the name The Zamani Reader because, five years after I had first encountered these two Swahili concepts, they remained at the center of my thoughts.
 For me, these two words are so important because they articulate three core aspects of history as a discipline.
 First, they articulate the complicated relationship between our present and our past, which often stand apart like two mirrors, reflecting an image of one another.
-While the present remains the most important time of our lives, it is only out of a reverence for the past that we continue to experience that time.
+While the present remains the most important time of our lives, it is only out of a reverence for the past that we continue to experience it.
 Second, these concepts articulate the importance of collective stewardship and historical contingency.
 After all, our past is not something that happens on its own.
-Our past happens because we choose to make and re-make it through our actions everyday; it continues because we made a choice to remember it.
+Our past happens because we choose to make and re-make it through our daily actions.
+It continues because we make a choice each day to remember it.

 Because of its title, one might reasonably assume that TZR is strictly about African history.
 That is partly true.
 In past years, the the blog’s content reflected the various topics of history that interested me as well as the topics that I was required to write about for my classes.
-Today, the blog reflects my primary interest in the history of the Atlantic World during the early-modern period (roughly 1440s to 1830s).
-More specifically, it reflects my personal research in Atlantic Africa, the West Indies, and the British Empire in the long eighteenth century (1655 to 1807).
+Today, the blog reflects my interest in connections between West Africa, Britain, and the West Indies in the eighteenth century.

 In the end, the writings featured here are not perfect and I do not pretend they are.
 Many of the posts I publish here are works-in-progress.
 In rare cases, they have gone through a round of edits with a colleague or a professor.
 Most of the time they have not.
 These posts are not peer reviewed, and so nothing on TZR should be cited unless it has been fact-checked first.
 Overall, this is a space meant for trying out new ideas.
 I believe that I am, and I hope that I always will be, a student of history first and foremost.
 Beyond that, the most that I can hope for is that TZR will help inspire people the way that professors like Otunnu, and authors like Mbiti, have helped to inspire me.
 That TZR will help to encourage other students to break through that wall of disinterest that stands between our lived experiences and the past.